EhsanKarimi1/dotfiles/.github/README.md

 You put commands here to set up the shell for use in your particular environment, or to customize things to your preferences.

 ### fonts
-- **JetBrainsMono** font family (JetBrains Mono is a free and open-source typeface available under the [SIL Open Font License 1.1 license](https://github.com/JetBrains/JetBrainsMono/blob/master/OFL.txt)).
+- **JetBrainsMono** (JetBrains Mono is a free and open-source typeface available under the [SIL Open Font License 1.1 license](https://github.com/JetBrains/JetBrainsMono/blob/master/OFL.txt)).
-- **vazirmatn** font family (vazirmatn font is licensed under the [SIL Open Font License, Version 1.1.](https://github.com/rastikerdar/vazirmatn/blob/master/OFL.txt)).
+- **Vazirmatn** (vazirmatn font is licensed under the [SIL Open Font License, Version 1.1.](https://github.com/rastikerdar/vazirmatn/blob/master/OFL.txt)).

 ### Window Manager